Transatlantic relations: History

 The early relationship between Europe and America was based on colonialism and mercantilism.
 The majority of modern states in the Americas can be traced back to colonial states that were founded by European nations, states that were very different from the pre-Columbian civilizations and cultures that had existed before.

 Even after the United States (and later Canada) became independent, the main relationship between the two continents was one-way migration.

 Politically the United States tried to keep a distance from European affairs, and Canada was subordinate to British foreign policy.

 During the First World War however both North American states found themselves fighting in Europe and engrossed in European politics.
 President Woodrow Wilson's Fourteen Points helped to redraw the map of Europe.

 Although the Roosevelt administration wanted to enter the war against Germany, the vast majority of Americans were too isolationist and disillusioned at their experience in World War I to seek involvement in the World War II, at least until the U.S. was attacked by Japan at Pearl Harbor on December 7, 1941, and Adolf Hitler declared war on the United States on December 11, 1941.
 Once involved, the US became pivotal to the war effort and therefore European politics.

 After the second war the United States and Canada both desired a permanent role in the defence of Europe, and European states wanted protection from the Soviet Union.
 The result was the North Atlantic Treaty Organization, which became the lynchpin of Transatlantic relations during the Cold War.

 Atlanticism is a philosophy which advocates for close cooperation between North America and Europe.
+In the 21st century, New Atlanticism has become the primary foreign policy doctrine for the continued close cooperation between North America and Europe.